emmakrentz/albumanalysis/README.md

-# albumanalysis
+# Album analysis
-Multiple layers of analysis provided on a given album
+Multiple layers of analysis provided on a given album, including wordclouds for lyric usage, sentiment analysis, chart details, and more.